SHaller/SAS_ML_examples/README.md

 SAS_ML_examples
 ===============

-Example SAS code for several machine learning tasks.
+Code and materials for several machine learning tasks with SAS.

 To accompany "An Overview of Machine Learning with SAS Enterprise Miner"